 But climate change and the rise of ocean pollution is affecting livelihoods more and more.
-That’s why recycling revolutionary Ismaël Essome Ebone has designed a sustainable development approach that this biodiversity-richness deserves.
+That’s why recycling revolutionary Ismaël Essome Ebone (speaker at Fixing the Future 2022) has designed a sustainable development approach that this biodiversity-richness deserves.

 The award-winning entrepreneur started by designing an ecological canoe made of plastic bottle waste that helps fishing communities and aids ecotourism.
 But he didn’t stop there.
 Find out why fishermen laughed when Ismaël first ventured out in the ‘ecoboat’ – and how his sustainable designs are solving an ocean of problems.

 Ismaël on seeing plastic as an invasive species, cleaning up Cameroon & wanting to be Africa’s answer to Aquaman

 We are Sawa: that means ‘the people of the water’.
 My dad is a fisherman and his dad before him.
 I learnt to fish when I was a child, but as I grew up I saw fishing decline as a profession.